 Free and open to all, the Salt Lake County Watershed Symposium encourages a comprehensive review of the current state of our watershed while creating learning and networking opportunities for a broad array of stakeholders.
 Sessions cover a broad range of topics on water quality and watershed issues with local, regional, and national relevance.

-The Symposium is hosted annually by Salt Lake County Watershed Planning & Restoration.
+Hosted annually by Salt Lake County's Watershed Planning & Restoration Program.

 "This is one of the best opportunities to network and build partnering relationships toward supporting a healthier watershed.
 The free admission and food makes it possible for all to attend and its timely content makes it appealing to an interesting cross-section of professions and disciplines.
 Great job!"

-"The range of topics was very good and the overall quality of presentations was much better than most technical meetings I have attended recently.
-Thank you for a great symposium!""The Symposium is tremendously important to the future of all of Utah." -Zach Frankel, Utah Rivers Council
+"The Symposium is tremendously important to the future of all of Utah." ~Zach Frankel, Utah Rivers Council

-Visit the archives to learn more about past Watershed Symposiums (Symposia?).
-You'll find presentations, photos, and more.
+Visit the Symposium archives to learn more about past conferences.

 Questions?
 Contact Lynn Berni, (385) 468-6643